yorkeyao/VehicleX/README.md

 Related material: [Paper](https://arxiv.org/abs/1912.08855), [Demo](https://simmer.io/@yorkeyao/vehiclex-demo-s).

+You may play with our [Demo](https://simmer.io/@yorkeyao/vehiclex-demo-s) for a quick view of our data.
 The whole procedure of generating VehicleX data is in three steps:

 1) Attribute distribution learning and generate images by VehicleX engine with learned attributes;